 To know more about this command and its options, just type:

 Comma and braces operators

-We can do lot with comma and braces operations, to make out life easier, let's see few usages:
+We can do a lot with comma and braces operations, to make our life easier, let's see a few usages:

 Rename and backup operations with comma & braces operators

 Rename and backup (prefixing name) operations on long file names